 Sarah PearsonArchitectural historian and writer specialising in Italy.
 Her MA focused on the architecture of Andrea Palladio and her PhD investigated convent building in Northern Italy with particular reference to the Duchy of Urbino and the Sienese architect Francesco di Giorgio Martini.
 Other interests include Renaissance art and English Brutalist architecture.
 She has taught at the Universities of Reading and East Anglia, and currently lectures at Madingley Hall at the University of Cambridge.

 Two sharing: £1,640 or £1,510 without Eurostar.
 Single occupancy: £1,900 or £1,770 without Eurostar.

-Train travel by Eurostar (first class, Standard Premier); travel by private coach throughout; hotel accommodation as described below; breakfasts, 3 dinners with wine, water and coffee; all admissions; all tips; all taxes; the services of the lecturer and tour manager.
+Train travel by Eurostar (Standard Premier); travel by private coach throughout; hotel accommodation as described below; breakfasts, 3 dinners with wine, water and coffee; all admissions; all tips; all taxes; the services of the lecturer and tour manager.